syahmimscs/order-book/README.md

-# Order Book System
+# Stock Exchange Order Book System

-A **stock order book system** that simulates concurrent buy/sell orders from multiple brokers using **Java multithreading** and **HikariCP** for database connection pooling.
+A **stock order book system** that simulates concurrent buy/sell orders from multiple brokers using **Java multithreading**.
 This project demonstrates handling shared resources with multithreading, preventing race conditions, and ensuring thread safety using Java's concurrency utilities.
+For a more detailed breakdown beyond defined in this README.md, refer to [Project Documentation](./docs/T3_APD_Documentation.pdf)

 ## Table of Contents
 - [Features](#features)